gidyb/creditCardServer/README.md

  - for basic exercise: express, uuid
  - for 1st bonus (async storage using redis) : redis, async
+ - for 2nd bonuse (schema and luhn validation): z-schema, luhn

 Other requirements:
   - Run redis process (for async storage) - *mandatory*